 Every now an then, the bottom falls out of an otherwise perfectly planned degree.
 I want to bring this to your attention to prepare you, not to scare you.
-In 2015, The College Board changed the value of all of their literature exams.
-Exams that parents planned to use for 6 college credits were downgraded to 3 college credits.
+In 2015, The College Board changed the value of all CLEP literature exams.
+Exams that parents planned to use for 6 college credits were downgraded to 3 college credits overnight.
 It was frustrating, angering, maddening, but there is little you can do when something like that happens.
 It is simply beyond your control.

 Controlling What You Can

 The good news is that you do have control over the college you choose.
 Not all colleges are easy to work with, transparent, or even nice.
 I wish they were, but keep in mind they don’t have a big incentive for you to NOT take their classes or NOT pay tuition, so you have to be assertive.
 In the end, you’ll let them know how you feel when you decide who to give your tuition to.